 - a.
-Use of student other than those in Administration of Justice Program: - Selection of the student must be personally approved by the Dean of Students and Chief Security Officer. - 2) Selection of a student should not extend beyond one semester without the approval of the Dean of Students. - Selected students must undergo a special training program directed by the Chief of Security and approved by the Dean of Student Services. - b.
+Use of student other than those in Administration of Justice Program: - 1) Selection of the student must be personally approved by the dean of student services and chief of security. - 2) Selection of a student should not extend beyond one semester without the approval of the dean of student services.

+- Selected student must undergo a special training program directed by the chief of security and approved by the dean of student services. - b.
 Recommended program for students other than those in Administration of Justice programs:

 Students employed by campus security who are not majors in the Administration of Justice program should be given at least twenty (20) hours of training with pay before being allowed to function independently as a campus security guard.
-This training should include, but not be limited to instruction in:
+This training should include, but not be limited to, instruction in:

-- 1) Wearing of the uniform, general appearance, and demeanor; - The use of the various security report forms and how to properly complete them to provide requested information; general report writing methods; - 3) Public relations methods used on the campus; - 4) Crime prevention methods used on the campus; patrol methods used in buildings and grounds; - 5) Basic techniques for interviewing students, faculty and visitors relative to the incidents;

-- 6) Laws and regulations governing the actions of campus security personnel concerning rendering of assistance to students, faculty and visitors on the campus. - 7) Basic first aid.

-4. Student Security Guards Employee Benefits
+- 1) Wearing of the uniform, general appearance, and demeanor; - The use of the various security report forms and how to properly complete them to provide requested information; general report writing methods; - 3) Public relations methods used on the campus; - Crime prevention methods used on the campus; patrol methods used in buildings and grounds; - 5) Basic techniques for interviewing students, faculty and visitors relative to the incidents; - 6) Laws and regulations governing the actions of campus security personnel concerning rendering of assistance to students, faculty and visitors on the campus. - 7) Basic first aid. - 4.
+Student Security Guards Employee Benefits